apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 To change the [version code](http://developer.android.com/tools/publishing/versioning.html) for your app's generated apk, set the `android-versionCode` attribute in the widget element of your application's [config.xml file](../../../config_ref/index.html).
-If the `android-versionCode` is not set, the version code will instead be determined using the `version` attribute.
+If the `android-versionCode` is not set, the version code will be determined using the `version` attribute.
 For example, if the version is `MAJOR.MINOR.PATCH`:

 ```